WHO WE ARE

-Bill Neill brings a wealth of knowledge to the Amargosa Conservancy.
-Although educated as a geologist and petroleum engineer, over the past 30 years his primary environmental interests have been the California Desert and control of invasive species.
+Bill Neill was educated as a geologist and petroleum engineer, and over the past 35 years his primary environmental interests have been the California Desert and control of invasive species.
 From about 1979 to 1981 Bill produced and directed an educational film on feral burros for the SCRCC Desert Committee, then chaired the Angeles Chapter’s Wildlife Subcommittee (of the Conservation Committee) until 1990.
 From 1983 to 1998 he organized volunteer groups that employed chainsaws and herbicide to remove a non-native tree, tamarisk or saltcedar, from desert springs and riparian areas throughout the California Desert and adjacent states.
 For the past decade Bill has been self-employed as a professional herbicide applicator, working to control invasive wildland weeds in coastal watersheds of Los Angeles, Orange and western Riverside Counties.
 He is an active member of two Weed Management Areas (Los Angeles County and Santa Ana River & Orange County) and is the Invasive Exotics contact for two chapters of the CA Native Plant Society.

-I discovered the Amargosa through my work as an Inyo County visiting nurse.
-On early-morning winter walks, the silence and the sunlight made me fall in love with this unique corner of the desert.
-Now that I am retired, my participation in the Amargosa Conservancy has become a meaningful way for me to live to my values.
+Jane Gillam discovered the Amargosa through her work as an Inyo County visiting nurse.
+On early-morning winter walks, the silence and the sunlight made her fall in love with this unique corner of the desert.
+Now that she is retired, Jane’s participation in the Amargosa Conservancy has become a meaningful way for her to live her values.

-Since joining the Board, I have discovered there are two goals for the Conservancy to which I can apply my efforts.
-I want to help build the community of people who love the Amargosa and care about its future.
-I also want to make certain the Conservancy, as advocate for the Amargosa, continues long into the future.
+Since joining the Board, Jane has discovered there are two goals for the Conservancy to which she can apply her efforts.
+Jane hopes to build the community of people who love the Amargosa and care about its future, and also make certain the Conservancy continues long into the future.